omnicalculator/omnicalculator-eslint-config/README.md

 ## Publication

-To publish next version of this npm package first create a branch from `main`.
-Release branch should be named: `release-[versionTag]`, where `[versionTag]` is tag of version you want to publish.

-Push such branch to github and follow github instructions on [creating and publishing release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in github GUI.
+To publish next version of this npm package just follow github instructions on [creating and publishing release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in github GUI.
+Make sure the tag you created corresponds to the current version in package.json.